Raiaaa17/Weather-Forecast/README.md

 ## Environment Variables

-The application requires the following environment variables in a `.env` file:
+The application requires the following environment variables:
 - `OPENWEATHERMAP_API_KEY` - Your OpenWeatherMap API key

 ⚠️ **Important**: Never commit your `.env` file or expose your API keys.
 The `.env` file is already added to `.gitignore`.

 ## Contributing

 Feel free to open issues and pull requests!

+## License

+This project is open source and available under the [MIT License](LICENSE).